learn-co-curriculum/uci-mod-1-responsive-media/README.md

 ## Explain Responsive Layouts

-As quoted by Bruce Lee:
+To quote Bruce Lee:

-> “You must be shapeless, formless, "like water".
+> "You must be shapeless, formless, "like water".
 When you pour water in a cup, it becomes the cup.
 When you pour water in a bottle, it becomes the bottle.
 When you pour water in a teapot, it becomes the teapot.
 Water can drip and it can crash.
-Become like water my friend.”
+Become like water my friend."
->

-Similarly with CSS, we can create fluid content.
-Using percent (%) measurements on our media allows them to fluidly fill the size of their container.
+With CSS, we can create _fluid_ content.
+Using percent (%) measurements on our media's CSS allows them to fluidly fill the size of their container.
 In most cases our media is contained within the columns and rows of our layouts.

 <iframe width="640" height="480" src="//www.youtube.com/embed/iC2yQbR_qys?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe>